 When the Donkey² arrived I was so excited to get it set up.
 Having struggled with the 'mummy guilt' of putting one of my children on the bottom of my tandem double pushchair I couldn't wait to try the Donkey² so both of my babies had an equal view of the big wide world.
 There were loads of pieces to put together but my partner found this bit fun, so I left the building to him!

-First impressions were that the Donkey² seemed huge compared to my tandem stroller, because of course the Donkey² is a side-by-side double.
+My first impressions were that the Donkey² seemed huge compared to my tandem stroller, because of course the Donkey² is a side-by-side double.
 But actually, when we came to push it out of the door to go for our first walk, it fitted perfectly.
 Phew!

 Pushing the Donkey² down the street for the first time made me feel like I was totally winning at life!
 We had set it up so that our baby girl was in the carrycot as she was only 11 weeks old and our toddler was world-facing in a seat unit.
 It was so easy to stroll down the street with our little boy chatting about everything that he could see ahead of him at the same time as me being able to reach into the carrycot to check on my sleeping newborn.